ErikPelli/erikpelli.github.io/projects.md

 SRIX4K Reader is a program to read, modify and write SRIX4K and ST25TB04K NFC tags, which are contained in everyday products.
 This project, unlike all the other similar ones on GitHub, follows all the guidelines imposed by the [ST datasheet](https://www.st.com/resource/en/datasheet/st25tb04k.pdf), including the rereading of the written data, to preserve the data integrity, and the division of the NFC tag's EEPROM into different logical zones with different permissions.

-This program relies on "libnfc" library to interact with the NFC reader and the NFC tag, but due to its modularity, the library for the reader can be easily changed in the future.
+This program relies on **libnfc** library to interact with the NFC reader and the NFC tag, but due to its modularity, the library for the reader can be easily changed in the future.

 ## [\[Go\] Goombagram - suspended](https://github.com/GoombaGram/GoombaGram)
 ![Telegram](projects/telegram.png)